Homeowner's Guide to Tree Maintenance

 Tree Staking

-It is common to stake newly planted trees, especially in the southwest.
-Properly done, staking helps hold the roots of a newly planted tree firmly in the soil until the roots become better established and are able to securely anchor the tree in place.
-Staking allows trees to withstand winds during the monsoon season and develop extra strength over the first 6-12 months (sometimes 2 years if necessary).
-Quick tip: Multi-trunk, larger box sizes, and low branching trees commonly do not need to be staked if their structure is stable.
+It is common to stake newly planted trees throughout the US.
+When properly done, staking helps hold the roots of a newly planted tree firmly in the soil until the roots become better established and are able to securely anchor the tree in place.
+Staking allows trees to withstand strong winds and develop extra strength over the first 6-12 months (sometimes 2 years if necessary).

 Do the following when staking: